-Pam Courson, who Jim Morrison called his ‘cosmic mate’, died on April 25, 1974 apparently of a heroin overdose.
-Even though a biography of Courson and Morrison, “Angels Dance and Angels Die” (published 1998), explored their relationship in detail, for the most part Courson looms in the shadow of Morrison and The Doors, peeking out every once in a while.
+Pam Courson, who Jim Morrison called his ‘cosmic mate,’ died on April 25, 1974, apparently of a heroin overdose.
+Even though a biography of Courson and Morrison explored their relationship in detail (“Angels Dance and Angels Die,” published 1998), for the most part Courson looms in the shadow of Morrison and The Doors, peeking out only rarely.

 Originally published April 25, 2016.
 An earlier version of this story appears in “The Doors Examined”.